circuitsacul/Starboard-0/README.md

 (I plan to bring many more features, such as role awards, advanced whitelisting and blacklisting, etc. If you have any suggestions for what features you would like to see, you can use the `suggest <suggestion>` command.)

 ## How to Read This:
-Some things you should know before reading this section:
+Some things you should know before reading the docs:
  - Don't actually type `<, >, [, ]`
  - Words found inside of these symbols (`[argument]]` or `<argument>`) are called arguments.
  - Arguments inside square brackets (`[argument]`) are optional arguments.
 You *can* set them, but you don't *have* to.